obophenotype/upheno/docs/reference/core-concepts.md

 ### Bearer of Biological Characteristics

+!!! example "Bearer"

     In biological contexts, the term **"bearer"** refers to the entity that possesses or carries a particular characteristic or quality.
     The bearer can be any biological entity, such as an organism, an organ, a cell, or even a molecular structure, that exhibits a specific trait or feature.

 Some examples:

 1. **Organism as a Bearer:**